Ysb321/Ysb321/README.md

 💻 My journey in the world of web development just started, and I've been in love with turning creative ideas into reality.

 ✨ With expertise in HTML, CSS, JavaScript, and the latest CSS frameworks like Tailwind CSS, Bootstrap.
-Also further I want to prepare for React.j, Angular.
+Also further I want to develop my skill in frameworks like React.js, Angular.
 I strive to build responsive and dynamic websites that captivate users.

 💪 I believe that clean code is key, and I enjoy optimizing performance and ensuring cross-browser compatibility.